vsergeev/luaradio/README.md

 Arch Linux users can install LuaRadio with the AUR package `luaradio`.

-macOS users can install LuaRadio with the Homebrew package `luaradio`.
+macOS users can install LuaRadio with the Homebrew or MacPorts package `luaradio`.

 See the [Installation](docs/1.installation.md) guide for other installation methods and details.